MojtabaaliabadiMoghadam/MojtabaaliabadiMoghadam/README.md

 I'm a passionate **Frontend Developer** who loves building modern, performant, and user-friendly web applications.
 💡 I specialize in **Vue.js & Nuxt 3**, but I’ve also worked with **React, Next.js, and Vanilla JavaScript**.
 🚀 Currently learning **Node.js & Express** to expand into full-stack development.
+🌍 Open to **remote projects** and collaborations with global teams.

 ---